 10bet are the grey man of the gambling industry.
 Long established, successful in what they do, but they simultaneously manage to fly under the radar and are almost faceless to the gambling community.

-There is not much of a story to tell about 10Bet, even the 'about us' section of the website is ambiguous.
-However, many people now prefer a faceless bookie especially in the world of online betting, and this is what you get with 10Bet.
-The bookie did had a sister company in RealDealBet who are now inactive, and both were licensed under Blue Star Planet Ltd. The company are licensed by UK, Maltese and Swedish Gambling Authorities and owned by Blue Star Planet Limited (a company registered in Malta) They employ over 200 staff and have offices dotted around the world.
+There is not much of a story to tell about 10bet, even the ‘about us’ section of the website is ambiguous.
+However, many people now prefer a faceless bookie especially in the world of online betting, and this is what you get with 10bet.
+The bookie did had a sister company in RealDealBet who are now inactive.
+The company is licensed by the UK, Irish, Maltese and Swedish gambling authorities, and owned by Blue Star Planet Limited (a company registered in Malta).
+They employ over 200 staff and have offices dotted around the world.

 What Sports Can You Bet On?

 The cat is already out of the bag.
-When it comes to sports markets 10Bet are simply fantastic.
-With a reported 100,000+ events on the site at any one time, 150 world football leagues to choose from and around 30 other sports markets you would be hard pressed to find a better sportsbook.
+When it comes to sports markets 10bet are simply fantastic.
+With a reported 100,000+ events on the site at any one time, 150 world football leagues to choose from and around 35 other sports markets you would be hard pressed to find a better sportsbook.
 The range and depth of football markets is simply stunning.

 It doesn’t stop there, because 10bet also offer a huge range of over 2,000 bet types including proprietary lines.
 That means you won’t find some of the bet types available at 10bet with any other bookie.
 Relative to their size, this is hugely impressive, and is enough to leave the gambling industry giants looking nervously over their shoulders.

 You can also bet on non-sport specials, novelty bets, politics and the like but it is hardly their speciality.
-This is a sportsbook primarily and so if you want to bet on Simon Cowell’s next hair cut then look elsewhere.
+This is a sportsbook primarily so if you want to bet on Lady GaGa’s next hair cut then look elsewhere.